MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-meeting-addin-security-with-outlook.md

 The Teams meeting add-in (or TMA) is used to schedule meetings in Teams from the Outlook desktop client on Windows.

 TMA coordinates between the Outlook and Teams services, so it's important to keep TMA secure.
-Taking security measures will help lower the risk of cybersecurity attack.
+Taking security measures helps lower the risk of cybersecurity attack.

 Here are the ways to secure your Teams meeting add-in covered in this article:

 1. (Recommended) Use Microsoft Outlook Trust Center to prevent Outlook from loading TMA when the TMA DLLs aren’t signed with a certificate from a trusted publisher.
-    1. Use group policies for the domain and update the *Root certificate* and *trusted publisher*, especially since it will prevent users from being prompted to trust the publisher.
+    1. Use group policies for the domain and update the *Root certificate* and *trusted publisher*, especially since it prevents users from being prompted to trust the publisher.
 1. AppLocker can also be used to stop DLLs from untrusted publishers from being loaded.

 ## Microsoft Outlook Trust Center group policies